willogy-team/Willow-Seedling/README.md

 Training hub for Willogy new team members.
 Learn by doing and sharing.

 ## Introduction
-Willow Seedling is not only a training hub for our new team members to quickly warm up and study for growing, but also a place to share and discuss new technologies, espcially with a strong focus in Deep Tech and AI (Artificial Intelligence).
+Willow Seedling is not only a training hub for our new team members to quickly warm up and study for growing, but also a place to share and discuss new technologies, especially with a strong focus in Deep Tech and AI (Artificial Intelligence).

 ## Perspective
 The world is growing fast with rapid advances in new technologies which enable more possibilities for innovation.
 At Willogy, we make Deep Tech dream a reality.
 Deep Tech can be seen through the lens of Industry 4.0, in which technologies are widely innovating and conducted, including but not limited to physical (autonomous vehicles, new materials, 3D printing, advanced robotics) or biological (genetic engineering, neuro-technology, bio-printing) applications.